greysondn/morose-hacker/py/l09-functions.md

 <a name="l09-syntax"></a>Syntax
 ===============================

-functions are comparable, but they have a new format:
+Functions have a new format:

 {% highlight python %}
 def name(arguments):